SEC Proposes Amendments to SEC Whistleblower Rules

 Clarifying the Scope of Dodd-Frank Whistleblower Protection

 The SEC is also updating the rules governing the whistleblower program to clarify the scope of the anti-retaliation provision of Dodd–Frank.
 In February 2018, the Supreme Court held in Digital Realty Trust, Inc. v.
 Somers that Dodd–Frank whistleblower protection extends only to employees that have reported a possible securities law violation to the SEC.
-The proposed rule would also clarify that Dodd–Frank whistleblower protection extends to any employee reporting information about possible securities laws violations to the Commission “in writing,” regardless of whether the employee submitted a whistleblower tip to the SEC Whistleblower Office using Form TCR.
+The proposed rule would also clarify that Dodd–Frank whistleblower protection extends to any employee reporting information about possible securities laws violations to the Commission “in writing” by submitting a whistleblower tip to the SEC Whistleblower Office using Form TCR.

 Whistleblowers that disclose potential securities law violations, bank fraud, mail fraud, or wire fraud internally (e.g., to a supervisor or an internal compliance program) continue to be protected against retaliation under the whistleblower protection provision of the Sarbanes-Oxley Act.